Sonaza/Masque_Sonata/README.md

 ## Usage
 You must install Masque first.
 Then in game you can configure the skin for Masque compatible addons via the Masque options panel available by typing in /masque.

+## License
+Masque: Sonata is licensed under MIT license.
+See the file LICENSE.md for details.